manscientific/myntra-clone/README.md

-all files are in master branch
+myntra clone website project is in master branch